heyKANB/Pumpkin-Patch/replit.md

 # Overview

 This is a web-based farming simulation game built with a full-stack architecture.
-Players can plant seeds, grow pumpkins, and manage resources like coins, seeds, and harvested pumpkins on a dynamic grid-based farm field.
-The game features real-time growth mechanics where pumpkins take 60 minutes to mature, progressive field expansion from 3x3 up to 10x10, and a Kitchen system for processing pumpkins into valuable pies.
-Enhanced with fertilizer system for accelerated growth and autumn/October theming throughout.
+Players can plant multiple crop types (pumpkins and apples), grow diverse crops, and manage resources like coins, seeds, and harvested produce on a dynamic grid-based farm field.
+The game features real-time growth mechanics where crops take 60 minutes to mature, progressive field expansion from 3x3 up to 10x10, and a Kitchen system for processing pumpkins into valuable pies.
+Enhanced with fertilizer system for accelerated growth, multiple crop types with different pricing, and autumn/October theming throughout.

 # User Preferences